mbrajk/ynac/README.md

 |---------------|--------------------|

 This project is still a work in progress and although it has a full release, this is just a personal project.
 Therefore it may have rough edges and incomplete features.
-Feel free to suggest features, feedback, or bugs on the [issue tracker](https://github.com/mbrajk/ynac/issues).
+Feel free to suggest features, provide feedback, or report bugs on the [issue tracker](https://github.com/mbrajk/ynac/issues).

 ### Requirements
 - Windows